 Michigan No-Fault First-Party and Third-Party Claims Lawyers

-The car accident lawyers at Michigan Injury Lawyers have experience litigating first-party and third-party claims under the No-Fault Act.
-We are skilled negotiators in the mediation of disputes and aggressive advocates in the court room.
+We are skilled negotiators with insurance companies and aggressive advocates in the courtroom.
 We work tirelessly on behalf of our clients to secure the most favorable settlement or verdict.
 If there is no recovery in your case, there is no fee for our services.
 Contact us today for more information.

 Michigan law still requires that you purchase no-fault insurance unless you qualify for a strict exception to opt out entirely.
-In exchange for making purchase of coverage mandatory, no-fault insurance provides first-party personal protection (PIP) benefits in which an insured is entitled to medical expenses, wage losses (up to three years), survivor’s losses (in cases of death) and replacement services—regardless of who was at fault.
+In exchange for purchasing coverage, no-fault insurance provides first-party personal protection (PIP) benefits.
+This coverage entitles an insured to medical expenses, wage losses (up to a certain amount), survivor’s losses (in cases of death), and replacement services—regardless of who was at fault.

-However, in some circumstances, the insurer may set off or reduce the amount it pays an insured when other coverage is available for the same vehicle accident.
-These set offs can occur when the insured is entitled to benefits under state and federal programs, such as workers’ compensation or Social Security disability and survivor’s benefits.
+For example, in some circumstances, the insurer may set off or reduce the amount it pays an insured when other coverage is available for the same vehicle accident.
+These set-offs can occur when the insured qualifies for benefits under state and federal programs, such as workers’ compensation or Social Security disability and survivor’s benefits.

-In some cases, the insured may choose to coordinate benefits with the auto insurance company and the providers of other health and accident coverage.
+In some cases, the insured may choose to coordinate benefits with the auto insurance company and providers of other health and accident coverage.
 In exchange for the insured paying a reduced premium, the auto insurance company will offer deductibles and benefits exclusions.
-Basically, the insured purchases only limited no-fault coverage, which covers benefits that are not otherwise provided by the insured’s other health and accident coverage.
+The insured purchases limited no-fault coverage that only covers benefits that other parties do not provide.

-In addition to PIP benefits, a Michigan car accident victim can also seek benefits through a third-party claim for pain and suffering and other non-economic losses.
+Even if you have an unlimited PIP policy, a Michigan car accident victim might need to seek benefits through a third-party claim for pain and suffering and other non-economic losses.
 To prevail in this type of claim, the party must show that the other driver was at fault and that they meet the “threshold requirement.”

 A car accident victim may raise a third-party claim without meeting the threshold requirement in situations where:

-- The victim claims economic losses that exceed the statutory maximums, such as wage losses that extend beyond the three-year period;
+- The victim claims economic losses that exceed the statutory maximums, such as income losses that extend beyond three years;

-- Full damages (including economic losses) if the defendant is uninsured or operating a motorcycle, which are situations where the defendant is not entitled to protection under the No-Fault Act
+- Full damages (including economic losses) if the defendant is uninsured or operating a motorcycle, which are situations where the defendant is not entitled to protection under no-fault laws;

 - Full damages may also be available if the accident occurs out of state, to the extent allowed under the law of that state.

-Because No-Fault Act automobile accident claims can be complex, it helps to work with the skilled and experienced personal injury attorneys at Michigan Injury Lawyers.
-We believe in finding solutions for our clients through alternative dispute resolution, such as mediation, but we will always be prepared for trial.
+Because both first-party and third-party auto accident claims can be complex, it helps to work with the skilled and experienced personal injury attorneys at Michigan Injury Lawyers.
+We believe in finding solutions for our clients through alternative dispute resolution, such as mediation, but we will always be ready to go to trial.
 If there is no recovery in your case, there is no fee for our services.